brianhdk/integration-service/README.md

 					// ... or just simply add a connection-string element in app.config, name it "Perfion.APIService.Url" and we'll auto-wire it up.

-					// Enable archiving lets us create an entry in the archive with the data retrieved from Perfion .EnableArchiving()
+					// Enable archiving lets us create an entry in the archive with the data retrieved from Perfion
+                    //  - you can also specify archiving options individually on each query .EnableArchiving()

 					// Allows you to modify the behaviour of the WCF service - e.g. setting credentials, timeouts and more